bekk/bekk-christmas/post/kotlin/inline-your-things-before-you-call-your-things.md

 - The `any` function would be called as a static function
 - Any Lambdas passed as arguments would be compiled into a generic function object at *each* call site

-So, if we're only passing regular functions to `any`, there isn't much overhead any the inline modifier isn't needed.
+So, if we're only passing regular functions to `any`, there isn't that much overhead.
 But we pass Lambdas, don't we?

-This reveales another effect of the `inline` modifier - Lambdas which are passed as arguments are also inlined!
-So by passing Lambdas to an inline function, we avoid both the runtime costs of the static version of the inline function, as well as the generic function object of the Lambda!
+This reveales another effect of the `inline` modifier - Lambdas which are passed as arguments are also inlined! 🤯 So by passing Lambdas to an inline function, we avoid both the runtime costs of the static version of the inline function, as well as the generic function object of the Lambda!
 This is one of the many reasons that Kotlin can maintain performance on par with Java, while extending the Java library with modern concepts.